gabe00122/personal-site/src/posts/basic-actor-critic.md

 # Results

-Here are the hyper parameters I used for training
+Here are the hyper parameters I used for training on gym cart-pole, 500 is the max score.
 ```python
 total_steps = 800_000
 actor_learning_rate=linear_schedule(0.0001, 0.0, total_steps)